-Public Display of Affection (PDA) will not be allowed in school or on school grounds.
-The subject of boundaries will be addressed in each classroom by the classroom teacher.
-Because of the different developmental stages and ages of our children, their behavior will be assessed and dealt with individually.
-Parents will be notified of unacceptable behavior by the principal. (approved 1/10/06 by the St. John the Baptist School Advisory Council)
+Public displays of affection will not be allowed in school or on school grounds.
+Because of the different developmental stages and ages of our children, this behavior will be assessed and dealt with individually.
+Parents will be notified of unacceptable behavior by the administrator.